Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 #### Action

 * **a.** Open the `app.css` file.
-* **b.** After the style for the `page` objects, add a block for the `Button` that determines the foreground color, background color and font properties of the `Button` type.
+* **b.** After the block for the `page` objects, add a block for the `Button` that determines the foreground color, background color and font properties of the `Button` type.
 The complete code in `app.css` looks like this:

 ```
 page {
     /* CSS styles */